matthewmerks/100-Days-of-Code/README.md

 **Scraping of Rent The Runway**

 - Unable to get past cors problem.
 Posted question on Coding Garden and hoping for answer with next live stream

+---

+### Day 12 - 2019 11 23

+#### 41 on Sloane

+**Start of Booking System**

+- Created Node.js server
+- Connected to local MongoDB
+- Created first basic Schema

+---

+### Day 13 - 2019 11 24

+#### 41 on Sloane

+**Booking System**

+- REST API functional
+- Connecting client side to API and fetching data to display on screen
+- Display table with title, desc and date
+- Start adding needed fields to have proper form

+---

+### Day 14 - 2019 11 25

+#### 41 on Sloane

+**Booking System**

+- Created base arrays for venues and companies (To be Mongo Documents at a later stage)
+- Successfully changed Mongo Model for Bookings to include all necessary information.